fire-eggs/octopus/README.md

 CD/DVD/HD Indexer : A work-in-progress.

-1. Disk read is now extremely fast.
+1. Disk read is now faster.
-1. Using SQLite as persistence is in-progress.
+1. Using SQLite as persistence is partially complete.
+Current speed to load is much faster!
+(Missing Logical Folders, Compressed files)

 ## Project Description ##